Last updated: 10/15/ 2018 at 12:00 p.m.

-August 9, 2018 - Spokane Stitch and Witch - Monthly Social -If you sew, knit, crochet, spin, or some other craft you are welcome to join us!
+November 8, 2018 - Spokane Stitch and Witch - Monthly Social -If you sew, knit, crochet, spin, or some other craft you are welcome to join us!
 Mostly we are sewing, knitting, and crochet, however.
-Generally, we meet up at a coffee shop or a local yarn store, children welcome!
+Children welcome!

 Location & Time: 2:30 p.m.
 Forza Coffee Co.
 1028 N. Hamilton